alimsk/goto-python/README.md

 # this will print
 ```

-or by patching code object:
+2. by patching code object:

 ```py
 from goto import patch